Properties are real estate that you own.

 You can set aside a certain amount of money each month to budget for CapEx using the Monthly Capital Expenditures variable when entering a new Property.
 Then, use the CapEx Appreciation Rate to have this amount increase over the course of the Scenario.

 Save your changes and you’ve successfully saved a Property to the planner.
 However, you’re not done.

-Properties like Accounts, Rules and Goals are reusable and may be used in more than one Scenario.
+Properties like Accounts, and Rules are reusable and may be used in more than one Scenario.

 So, you will need to tell the Real Estate Financial Planner™ software which Properties belong in which Scenarios.
 You do this by going to the Scenarios page.

 Select the Scenario you want to add this Property to and then click into edit that Scenario.
 Below the fields to edit, you will see a list of Properties that you can add to this Scenario (or remove Properties the same way).